Charter Oak–Ute Community School District

-Charter Oak–Ute Community School District is a public school district headquartered in Charter Oak, Iowa.
+Charter Oak–Ute Community School District is a rural public school district headquartered in Charter Oak, Iowa.
 It serves grades K-8, while it sends high school students to the Maple Valley–Anthon–Oto Community School District as part of a grade-sharing arrangement.

 The district, located in portions of Crawford and Monona counties, serves Charter Oak, Ute and Soldier.